PFAS & Their Uses

 3M will:

-• Work to discontinue use of PFAS across our product portfolio by the end of 2025: We have already reduced our use of PFAS over the past three years through ongoing research and development, and will continue to innovate new solutions for customers.
-Depending on the availability and feasibility of third-party products not containing PFAS, the Company continues to evaluate whether there may be some circumstances in which the use of PFAS-containing materials manufactured by third parties and used in certain applications in 3M’s product portfolios, such as lithium ion batteries and printed circuit boards widely used in commerce across a variety of industries, may continue beyond 2025.
-In such instances, the Company intends to continue to evaluate the adoption of third-party products that do not contain PFAS to the extent such products are available and such adoption is feasible.
+• Work to discontinue use of PFAS across our product portfolio by the end of 2025: 3M is also working to discontinue the use of PFAS across its product portfolio by the end of 2025 and has made progress in eliminating the use of PFAS across its product portfolio in a variety of applications.
+With respect to PFAS-containing products not manufactured by 3M in the Company's supply chains, the Company continues to evaluate the availability and feasibility of third-party products that do not contain PFAS.
+Depending on the availability and feasibility of such third-party products not containing PFAS, the Company continues to evaluate circumstances in which the use of PFAS-containing products manufactured by third parties and used in certain applications in 3M’s product portfolios, such as lithium ion batteries, printed circuit boards and certain seals and gaskets, all widely used in commerce across a variety of industries, and in some cases required by regulatory or industry standards, may or are expected to, depending on applications, continue beyond 2025.
+In other cases, regulatory approval, customer re-certification or re-qualification of substitutes or replacements to eliminate the use of PFAS manufactured by third parties may not be completed, or, depending on circumstances, are not expected to be completed, by the end of 2025.
+With respect to PFAS-containing products manufactured by third parties, the Company intends to continue to evaluate beyond the end of 2025 the adoption of third-party products that do not contain PFAS to the extent such products are available and such adoption is feasible.

 We are on our way to achieving these goals.
 3M was the first company to announce an exit from certain PFAS compounds in the early 2000s.
 Since then, we have reduced our use of PFAS through ongoing research and development and will continue to innovate new solutions for customers.
 For example, we have eliminated the use of PFAS in our Scotchgard™ products that help protect soft surfaces in homes.

 3M’s current annual net sales of manufactured PFAS are approximately $1.3 billion, which is approximately 4% of 3M’s annual revenue.
 In addition, 3M will work to discontinue the use of PFAS across our product portfolio.
 To learn more about 3M products that use PFAS*, click here.
-(Last Updated: Jan.
-19, 2024).
+(Last Updated: July 18, 2024).

-"This is a moment that demands the kind of innovation 3M is known for," said 3M chairman and chief executive officer Mike Roman.
+"This is a moment that demands the kind of innovation 3M is known for," said 3M executive chairman and former chief executive officer Mike Roman.
 "While PFAS can be safely made and used, we also see an opportunity to lead in a rapidly evolving external regulatory and business landscape to make the greatest impact for those we serve.
 This action is another example of how we are positioning 3M for continued sustainable growth by optimizing our portfolio, innovating for our customers, and delivering long-term value for our shareholders."

 For convenience, this website aggregates information about products that were independently designed, manufactured, and/or sold by subsidiaries of 3M Company, in addition to products that were designed, manufactured, and/or sold by 3M Company itself.